North Korea's mystery train: Drab on the outside, 'opulent' on the inside

 For Kim's father and predecessor, Kim Jong Il, that meant live lobsters and wine shipped in from Paris, and four young female singers who were reportedly referred to as the "lady conductors."

-State media has not confirmed that Kim Jong Un was aboard the train but it did report that he had met with Chinese President Xi Jinping at the Great Hall of the People in Beijing on an unofficial visit.
+State media revealed on Tuesday that Kim Jong Un had met with Chinese President Xi Jinping at the Great Hall of the People in Beijing on an unofficial visit.
 China is North Korea’s neighbor and most important ally.

 Breaking News Emails